m-rivera/roman_add/README.md

 add_roman.py IX
 ```

-The input numbers need to be positive, in all capitals, and in the subtractive
+**IMPORTANT**: The numbers must be positive, in all capitals, and in the
-Roman style (e.g. 4 is expressed as IV instead of IIII).
+substractive Roman style (e.g. 4 is expressed IV instead of IIII).
+Numbers
+larger than 3999 are forced to use the additive syntax for thousands,
+e.g. MMMMMX for 5010.

 This information can be accessed with:

 ```bash